pantrypoints/sp/content/en/research/countries/china/xi/chapter-02c.md

 New changes have taken place in the international balance of forces, domestic reform has entered the deep water area, and the task of comprehensively administering the party strictly remains arduous.
-It is clear that the most essential feature of socialism with Chinese characteristics is the leadership of the Communist Party of China, and the greatest advantage of the socialist system with Chinese characteristics is the leadership of the Communist Party of China, which provides a strong political guarantee for adhering to and developing socialism with Chinese characteristics under complex historical conditions.
+It is clear that the most essential feature of socialism with Chinese characteristics is the leadership of the CCP, and the greatest advantage of the socialist system with Chinese characteristics is the leadership of the CCP, which provides a strong political guarantee for adhering to and developing socialism with Chinese characteristics under complex historical conditions.
 Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era, based on historical experience and practical requirements, further clearly emphasizes the